timgabets/electron-atm/README.md

  * State Navigator: displaying state details when state sleected

 Things to be implemented (very) soon:
+ * Touch area support (pressing touch areas, not only FDK buttons)
  * Auto reconnection
  * Saving the image path in user settings
  * ICC support